Vietnam.vn - Nền tảng quảng bá Việt Nam

 WHO warns of spread of virus-related diseases due to El Nino

-On June 21, Director-General of the World Health Organization (WHO) Tedros Adhanom Ghebreyesus said that the organization is preparing for an increase in the spread of virus-related diseases such as dengue fever, Zika and chikungunya due to the El Nino weather phenomenon.
+On June 21, Director-General of the World Health Organization (WHO) Tedros Adhanom Ghebreyesus said the organization is preparing for an increase in the spread of virus-related diseases such as dengue fever, Zika and chikungunya due to the El Nino weather phenomenon.

 According to VNA